The Wind of Change

 As the world turns, more information is available to help women create a more balanced, wholistic and fulfulling lives wherever they live and within their current means.
 Not all of us can jump on a plane and take off to one of the exotic wellness resorts featured in this article published in Travel Weekly.
 Wellness tourism is one of the fastest growing sub-sectors of the tourism industry, one that has many faces and possibilities for women including those with a lot of money and those who cannot afford a luxurious or expensive getaways.
 This website has information for those who fall somewhere between.

-Those who cannot afford to buy a ticket to relaxation can and must find inexpensive ways to de-stress or simply chill.
-As I suggested to my granddaughter in that post – jump in your car, take a bus or a train and just go somewhere, anywhere for a few hours, see the sights and allow your Soul to roam and bask in the beauty of the place however near or far it is from home.
+Those who cannot afford to buy a luxury ticket to relaxation can and must find other ways to de-stress or simply chill.
+For some, that’s as simple as a staycation with some canna express relaxation products delivered to their door.
+For others, it could be an inexpensive trip to a local spa.
+As I suggested to my granddaughter in the previous post – jump in your car, take a bus or a train and just go somewhere, anywhere for a few hours, see the sights and allow your Soul to roam and bask in the beauty of the place however near or far it is from home.

-Neelma mentioned in her article that wellness is not a right upheld by the society or authorities for working class women of Pakistan.
+Neelma mentioned in her article that wellness is not a right upheld by the society or authorities for working class women.
 However, even for them and working class women, all women anywhere, wellness is a birthright and every woman can and must in her own way claim it.

 I hope you do just that this weekend.
 Here in Canada, it is another long weekend for us – Labour Day Weekend – and I most certainly will find ways to greater wellness over the next few days.
 Do check out my upcoming FREE Webinar for Young Women, when one of the several issues to be discussed is how to lead a well life on no budget.
 Share it with a friend who you feel might benefit from such a conversation. [tweetthis]Check out this FREE Webinar for young women, under 35, and get some life-changing tips![/tweetthis]